 - Applesauce: I use a homemade, unsweetened applesauce or store-bought unsweetened applesauce.
 I wouldn’t recommend chunky applesauce.
 If you don’t have any applesauce on hand, you can replace the amount called for with an equal amount of oil.

 - As always, I only recommend baking with a good quality all-purpose gluten-free flour blend.
 All flour blends are not created equal!
 I recommend avoiding flour blends that contain any bean flours or that are primarily rice flour, as you’ll get a more gritty result.
-This recipe, like pretty much all of my recipes, has been tested with successful results with both gfJules gluten-free flour or Gluten Free Mama’s Almond Flour Blend and I recommend either one.
-Other good flour blends to use for this recipe are Cup4Cup and King Arthur’s Measure for Measure gluten-free flour blend.
+This recipe, like pretty much all of my recipes, has been tested with successful results with gfJules gluten-free flour, King Arthur’s Measure for Measure gluten-free flour blend and Gluten Free Mama’s Almond Flour Blend and I recommend them all.
+Other good flour blends to use for this recipe are Cup4Cup and Authentic Foods Multi-Blend.

 - Xanthan gum – Some gluten-free flour blends contain xanthan or guar gum.
 If the flour blend you use for this recipe does have xanthan or guar, then omit the xanthan listed in the recipe.
 If your flour blend doesn’t have either, then you need to add xanthan gum.
 I order this xanthan gum from Amazon and each bag lasts me a year or more, even with as much baking as I do!